Dirac series for $E_{6(-14)}$: Introduction

-After the work \cite{HP}, Dirac cohomology became a refined invariant for Lie group representations, and a natural problem arose: could we classify $\widehat{G(\bbR)}^d$---the set consisting of all the members of $\widehat{G(\bbR)}$ having non-vanishing Dirac cohomology?
-This problem remained open ever since 2002.
-In view of \eqref{Dirac-inequality} above, $\widehat{G(\bbR)}^d$ exactly collects the extreme members of $\widehat{G(\bbR)}$ on which Dirac inequality becomes equality.
-Thus $\widehat{G(\bbR)}^d$ should cut out a very interesting part of the entire unitary dual of $G(\bbR)$.
+Dirac cohomology is by definition an invariant for Lie group representations, and a natural problem is: could we classify $\widehat{G}^d$---the set consisting of all the members of $\widehat{G}$ having non-vanishing Dirac cohomology?
+As coined by Huang, we call members of $\widehat{G}^d$ the \emph{Dirac series} of $G$.
+In view of \eqref{Dirac-inequality} above, the Dirac series of $G$ are exactly the members of $\widehat{G}$ on which Dirac inequality becomes equality.

-The current paper aims to achieve the classification for $E_{6(-14)}$, by which we actually mean the group $\texttt{E6\_h}$ in \texttt{atlas}.
-Note that \texttt{atlas} \cite{At} is a software which computes many aspects of questions pertaining to Lie group representations.
+The current paper aims to classify the Dirac series for $E_{6(-14)}$, by which we actually mean the connected simple real exceptional Lie group $\texttt{E6\_h}$ in \texttt{atlas}, whose Lie algebra is denoted by ${\rm EIII}$ in Knapp \cite{Kn}.
+Here \texttt{atlas} \cite{At} is a software which computes many aspects of questions pertaining to Lie group representations.
 In particular, it detects unitarity based on the algorithm due to Adams, van Leeuwen, Trapa and Vogan in \cite{ALTV}.
 See Section \ref{sec-atlas} for a very brief account.
 Our main result is stated as follows.